BP says well-prepared for lengthy spill-related legal battle

 "As we continue to fight these absurd (compensation) outcomes and as the likelihood of extended litigation on other matters increases as a result, we want everyone to know that we are digging in and well-prepared for the long-haul on legal matters," BP CEO Bob Dudley told reporters at a presentation of the company's quarterly results.

-The company said earlier on Tuesday that its $20 billion Gulf of Mexico oil spill trust fund has almost run out after provisions for compensation costs so far leaped by $1.4 billion in the second quarter.
+The company said earlier on Tuesday that its $20 billion (13 billion pounds) Gulf of Mexico oil spill trust fund has almost run out after provisions for compensation costs so far leaped by $1.4 billion in the second quarter.

 (Reporting by Andrew Callus; Writing by Sarah Young; Editing by Kate Holton)